 - Three years of science

 - Three years of social studies

 - Two years of the same foreign language (in sequence)

 Please note: Meeting these minimum requirements does not automatically guarantee admission.
 Florida BOG Regulation 6.001 (7) authorizes universities to refuse admission to applicants due to past misconduct.

-Grades in Advanced Placement, AICE, dual enrollment, honors and International Baccalaureate courses will be given additional weight in your GPA computation.
+Grades in Advanced Placement, AICE, dual enrollment, honors and International Baccalaureate courses will be given additional weight in your GPA computation if the courses are considered academic core (English, math, science, social science, or foreign language).
 Students will be required to submit official AP, IB or AICE scores and final official dual enrollment transcripts within six days of the start of their first semester at UCF.